-Governments of Canada and Ontario Sign Canada's First Housing Benefit
+Governments of Canada and Ontario sign Canada's first housing benefit

 - The Canada-Ontario Housing Benefit will provide funding directly to households to help them afford their housing costs.

-- In Ontario, the Canada-Ontario Housing Benefit will prioritize households in need that are on, or eligible to be on, a social housing waiting list and households in financial need living in community housing.
+- The Canada-Ontario Housing Benefit will prioritize households in need that are on, or eligible to be on, a social housing waiting list and households in financial need living in community housing.
 This includes survivors of domestic violence and human trafficking, persons experiencing or at risk of homelessness, Indigenous persons, seniors and people with disabilities.

 - Ontario is investing in the community housing system that was neglected for years, investing more than $1 billion in 2019-20 to help sustain, repair and grow community housing in Ontario.